GraphAlchemist/alchemyjs-docs/app/docs/_apiDocs/Get.md

 It is important to realize that this returns the Alchemy Edge object and not an SVG element.

-##### alchemy.allNodes
+##### alchemy.get.nodes().all()

-`alchemy.allNodes()`<br>
+`alchemy.get.nodes().all()`<br>
 Currently, takes no arguments and returns an array of all nodes that are loaded into Alchemy.
 This is useful for creating custom functions that act upon all nodes, however, keep in mind that directly working on datasets with large numbers of nodes could take a while, and care should be taken when doing so.

 It is important to realize this returns an array of node data and not the elements used by the renderer such as SVG elements, which can easily be accessed using standard css selectors.
-Please also note that the rendered 'state' of the node (such as `hidden`, `selected`, etc...) has no effect on the results of `allNodes()`, and if the node is loaded it will be returned.
+Please also note that the rendered 'state' of the node (such as `hidden`, `selected`, etc...) has no effect on the results, and if the node is loaded it will be returned.
 If a node has been deleted in the editor, however, it is no longer loaded into Alchemy and will not appear in the result.

-##### alchemy.allEdges
+##### alchemy.get.edges().all()

-`alchemy.allEdges()`<br>
+`alchemy.get.edges().all()`<br>
 Currently, takes no arguments and returns an array of all edges that are loaded into Alchemy.
 This is useful for creating custom functions that act upon all edges, such as batch property assignment.
 Keep in mind however, that directly working on datasets with large numbers of edges could take a while, and care should be taken when doing so.

 It is important to realize that this returns an array of edge data and not the elements used by the renderer such as SVG elements, which can easily be accessed using standard css selectors.
-Please also note that the rendered 'state' of the edges (such as `hidden`, `selected`, etc...) has no effect on the results of `allEdges()`, and if the edge is loaded it will be returned.
+Please also note that the rendered 'state' of the edges (such as `hidden`, `selected`, etc...) has no effect on the results, and if the edge is loaded it will be returned.
 If an edge has been deleted in the editor (either directly, or indirectly be deleting it's source or target node) then it is no longer loaded into Alchemy and will not appear in the result.

+##### alchemySelection.remove()

+`alchemy.get.nodes(nodeIDs...).remove()`
+`alchemy.get.edges(edgeIDs...).remove()`
+`alchemy.search.nodes(query).remove()`
+`alchemy.search.edges(query).remove()`

+Permenantly removes all elements in the current selection.

 ##### alchemy.get.clusters()